Imagineer99/Gradio/README.md

 or

-# First create and activate a virtual environment
+# Create and activate a virtual environment
 `python -m venv venv`

 # On Windows: